code-423n4/2023-01-ondo-findings/data/Englave-G.md

 G02.
 Redundant `currentEpoch` initialization
 In `CashManager`'s constructor `currentEpoch` is initialized with its value(`currentEpoch = currentEpoch;`), which makes no sense, but consumes Gas for this operation.

+G03.
+Unchecked loop index iteration consumes less Gas In Solidity, the "i++" notation and the "unchecked { i++ }" notation both increment a variable, but they have different gas usage characteristics.
+Using "i++" will consume more gas than "unchecked { i++ }" because "i++" includes a safety check to ensure that the variable is not being incremented beyond its maximum value.
+In loops we have a limited amount of iterations (due to transaction Gas limit), so we cannot overflow uint256.
+Places in the code: `CashManager._processRefund`, `CashManager._checkAddressesKYC`, `CashManager.multiexcall`, `CashFactory.multiexcall`, `CashKYCSenderFactory.multiexcall`, `CashKYCSenderReceiverFactory.multiexcall`, `Comptroller.fixBadAccruals`, `Comptroller._setCompSpeeds`,